Environmental

 CLIMATE CHANGE AND EMISSIONS

 Based on the Fourth International Maritime Organization (“IMO”) Report, shipping contributes approximately 3% of global anthropogenic carbon dioxide emissions.
 In 2018, the IMO announced targets to reduce the total annual GHG emissions from the shipping sector by at least 50% by 2050, and achieve zero GHG emissions as soon as possible, in this century.
 The IMO also set a target to reduce vessel carbon intensity by 40% by 2030, and by 70% by 2050.
-Seaspan has taken the following steps to decrease its emissions:
+To meet and exceed the IMO’s GHG reduction targets, Seaspan has developed a decarbonization strategy based on four pillars:

 ECOSYSTEMS AND BIODIVERSITY